Fraunhofer-ITMP/mpox-kg/README.md

 * Number of Nodes: 9129
 * Number of Edges: 44568

-# Running the KG
+# Running KG workflow and visualization

-### Pre-requisite: Installation of python 3 and jupyter notebook (Please skip it if you already have these in your pc)
+### Pre-requisite 1: Installation of python 3 and jupyter notebook (Please skip it if you already have these in your pc)

 We recommend installing anaconda (https://www.anaconda.com/) which will automatically install python and jupyter notebook.